treeoftenere/Welcome/README.md

 * EEG analysis using Muse headband

 If there's another hardware sensor you're familiar with, we'd love for you to help integrate it!
 A reference for OSC-based sensor integrations can be seen [here](https://github.com/treeoftenere/Tenere/blob/master/Tenere/Sensors.pde).

+See how to set up your own Raspberry Pi and start streaming data for real-time [interactions with Ténéré](https://github.com/treeoftenere/Interactivity)

 ### Blockchain